 Certificate in Narrative Focused Trauma Care Level II – Online

-…this training is imperative if they want to do work specifically as it relates to narrative focused trauma care.
-I think the Cert I is more about understanding and Cert II is about taking what we’ve learned and applying it in real time.
-It’s extremely valuable and I’m so glad that I answered the call.
+“This training is imperative if they want to do work specifically as it relates to narrative focused trauma care.
+I think Level I is more about understanding and Level II is about taking what we’ve learned and applying it in real time.
+It’s extremely valuable and I’m so glad that I answered the call.”

 – Recent Narrative Focused Trauma Care Level II participant